-- In a large mixing bowl, combine half the onion, half the garlic, parsley, dill, 1/4 c tomatoes, rice, turkey, 3/4 tsp salt, and pepper to make filling.
+- To make filling, in a large mixing bowl, combine half the onion, half the garlic, parsley, dill, 1/4 c tomatoes, rice, turkey, 3/4 tsp salt, and black pepper; set aside.

-- In a medium nonstick skillet, heat oil over medium heat.
+- To make sauce, in a medium nonstick skillet, heat oil over medium heat.
 Add remaining onion; cook, stirring occasionally, until translucent, about 3 minutes.
 Add remaining garlic; cook, stirring, 30 seconds.
-Stir in remaining tomato, remaining 1/4 tsp salt and water; bring to a boil over high heat.
-Reduce heat to medium low and simmer 1 minute.
+Stir in remaining tomato, remaining 1/4 tsp salt, and water; bring to a boil over high heat.
+Reduce heat to medium low; simmer 1 minute.

 - Loosely stuff peppers with filling (leaving enough room for rice to expand – about 3/4 c in each) and nestle peppers in baking dish; replace pepper tops.
 Spoon tomato sauce around peppers in baking dish.

-- Cover dish tightly with foil; bake until peppers are tender and rice is cooked, 75 to 90 minutes.
+- Cover dish tightly with foil; bake until peppers are tender and rice is cooked, 75-90 minutes.